netbek/dw-analytics/docs/01-install.md

     ./scripts/cli.sh project refresh PROJECT_NAME
     ```

-9. For each project, set up PeerDB and sync the ClickHouse database:
+9. For each project that has database syncing (`peerdb.yaml` in the project root directory is not empty), set up PeerDB and sync the ClickHouse database:

     ```shell
     ./scripts/cli.sh peerdb install PROJECT_NAME